 - Social Security eligibility and warrants

 BLC’s staff members are skilled paralegals and attorneys who specialize in helping people obtain and maintain the Social Security benefits that they are eligible for, with a focus on those who are a facing the risks and reality of homelessness.

-In 2019, BLC engaged with over 1400 people with Social Security problems
+In 2022, BLC engaged with over 1,000 people with Social Security challenges

 Let’s start the conversation about how we can help you get the aid you need.

 You are not alone in what you are going through – we would like to help!

 What type of benefit problems do you help with?

 BLC helps clients with Social Security problems.
 This includes applications, appeals, overpayments, continuing disability reviews, and benefit terminations.

 Who qualifies financially for your services?